webui-dev/v-webui/README.md

 # V-WebUI

-Use any web browser as GUI, with V, and HTML/JS/TS/CSS in the frontend.
+Use any web browser as GUI, with V in the backend and HTML5 in the frontend, all in a lightweight portable lib.

 ![ScreenShot](screenshot.png)

 ## Features

-- Fully Independent (*No need for any third-party library*)
+- Fully Independent (*No need for any third-party runtimes*)
 - Lightweight (*~900 Kb*) & Small memory footprint
-- Fast WS binary communication (*App--WebUI--Browser*)
+- Fast binary communication protocol between WebUI and the browser (*Instead of JSON*)
-- One header file
 - Multi-platform & Multi-Browser
 - Using private profile for safety